Sun Gazing: An ancient practice with modern day benefits

 In addition to the Sun being essential to life on earth, it also has potent healing powers for a wide range of physical and emotional imbalances.

-The ancient practice of 'sun gazing' was a widely practiced, spiritual health ritual that you can do today to help you:
+The ancient practice of 'sun gazing' was an early morning, widely practiced, spiritual health ritual that you can do today to help you:

 - Feel more connected to the earth and your environment